Are you looking for barbershop website ideas?

 It’s quite a long list.

-So I recommend you save it to your Pinterest board together with the websites you like so that you can come back to it later.
+So I recommend you save it to your Pinterest board with the websites you like so that you can return to it later.

 This is a very nicely designed website where the dark background and muted colors make everything stand out as well as being cohesive visually.
-The website is made with WordPress, and the appointment scheduling is from Square Appointments.
-(See my review of Square.)
+The website is made with WordPress.

 At Steven Tabach, we believe in one thing: delivering quality haircuts and men’s grooming services for the discerning gentleman looking to stand out from the crowd.